wycks/SublimeText-WordPress-Autocomplete/README.md

     Functions  : 3165
     Hooks      : 1544
-    Contants   :  121
+    Constants   :  121
     Classes    :   74

-Depreciated functions have been removed :smiley_cat:
+Deprecated functions have been removed :smiley_cat:

-Many hooks are duplictated (and also have same name as coorespoding function) because they contain differant parameters, so it is necesarry to tab through the options.
+Many hooks/functions are duplicated throughout the WP code-base (contain different parameters), so it is necessarily to tab through the options for some autocompletes.

-Hooks names which start as a variable have been removed, for example `do_action($page_hook)`, there is not many of these in WP.
+Hooks names which start as a variable have been removed, for example `do_action($page_hook)`, there are not many of these in WP and there is no great way to add them to Sublime.

-*There might be some slight issues with hook completions due them being inconsistnly named by WP.*
+*There might be some slight issues with hook completions due them being inconsistently named by WP, still testing this plugin*

 ### Tip

-Sublime won't autcompleting PHP files that do not have closing `?>` tags , so in "Preferences-->Settings-User" add this snippet:
+Sublime won't autocomplete PHP files when there is no closing `?>` tags , so in "Preferences-->Settings-User" add this snippet:

     "auto_complete_selector": "source, text",

-### Installation
+### ToDo

+Add some useful snippets

 #### Manual